 A one time cash payment is provided to qualified individuals.
 Families in Florida who are faced the loss of their homes and who may become homeless because of non-payment of their mortgage or rent may qualify for help.
 That is the focus and primary goal of the program.
 There are various income criteria that need to be met too, and some of those are highlighted below.

 In addition to offering cash assistance to people who are behind on paying their monthly rent or mortgage, funds may also help families who have had recent household disasters such as a flood, fire, wind, natural disaster, or other accidents.
 Oftentimes people in these situations need some additional financial help in order to make it through that difficult period.
 All funding and resources are limited, and any financial aid in Florida often depends on emergency funds from the government.

 Conditions that need to be met by applicants

-Apply for referrals or information on Florida Emergency Financial Assistance Program (EFAHP)
+Apply for referrals or information on Florida Emergency Solutions Grant Financial Assistance Program (EFAHP)

 Unfortunately funding for the program tends to be limited, and it has run out of funds more than once over the years.
 Particularly with the weak economy and the foreclosure crisis that is rampant in Florida, the demand for emergency housing assistance is extensive.
 Therefore not everyone can be helped by this assistance program.
 To find other resources, find a list of emergency rent programs in your state and county.

-The government organization that runs the financial assistance program is the Office on Homelessness.
-Dial 211 for referrals to this and other services, or try the homeless prevention proram at 850-922-4691.
+The government organization that runs the financial assistance program has limited funding.
+They are local non-profits.
+Dial 211 for referrals to this and other services, or ask about the homeless prevention program.